 Which attractions are open in New York City right now?

-As of now, the Empire State Building, Statue of Liberty, the High Line, Governors Island, and several boat tours are back to business.
+As of now, the Empire State Building, Statue of Liberty, the High Line, Governors Island, Top of the rock and several boat tours are back to business.
 Every attraction in NYC is opening with reduced capacity to ensure social distancing.
 Masks are required when social distancing isn’t possible and during ferry rides (to Govi’s Island i.e.) or indoors why using the elevator (on the Empire State Building).

 You may also like: